Maleek23/cardiac-surgery-predictive-model/README.md

 ## Model Performance Visuals

+To evaluate the effectiveness and interpretability of our clinical model, we used multiple visualization techniques.
+These provide clarity into how features impact predictions and how well the model performs on unseen data.

+---

-### Feature Correlation Heatmap
+### 1. Feature Correlation Heatmap

-This matrix highlights correlations between clinical variables and operative mortality.
-Highly correlated variables were evaluated for multicollinearity using VIF analysis.
+This matrix shows how strongly clinical variables are related to operative mortality and each other.
+Identifying and mitigating high correlation is crucial for reliable predictions.

 ![Correlation Heatmap](images/chart_custom_4.png)

+---

-### Residual Distribution
+### 2. Residual Distribution

-Visualizes the difference between predicted and actual values.
-A symmetric, centered distribution around 0 implies minimal prediction bias.
+A well-centered, symmetrical residual plot confirms minimal prediction bias.
+The residuals (difference between predicted and actual values) follow a reasonably normal distribution.

 ![Residuals](images/chart_custom_1.png)

+---

-### Feature Importance for Stacked Model (RF + GB)
+### 3. Feature Importance – Stacked Model (RF + GB)

-Key drivers of operative mortality included prolonged ventilation, short stay, and renal failure.
+The top predictors for operative mortality include **Prolonged Ventilation**, **Short Hospital Stay**, and **Renal Failure**.
+These features were consistently highlighted across ensemble models.

 ![Feature Importance](images/chart_custom_6.png)

+---

-### Age Distribution of Patients
+### 4. Age Distribution of Patients

-Model calibration leans toward older patients, reflecting real TAVR population data.
+The dataset's age distribution skews toward older patients, typical of TAVR procedures.
+This explains the model's increased confidence in predictions for patients in the 70–85 range.

 ![Age Histogram](images/chart_custom_7.png)

-### VIF Heatmap Before and After Feature Removal
-Helps assess multicollinearity.
-Removal of highly collinear variables (e.g., Morbidity & Mortality) improved model performance.
+---

+### 5. Variance Inflation Factor (VIF) Analysis

+This pair of heatmaps demonstrates how multicollinearity was reduced by removing overlapping features.
+Post-removal, the VIF scores dropped significantly, improving model stability.

 ![VIF Heatmap](images/chart_custom_5.png)